 Is a Netrust Certificate required for Account registration?

 How do I terminate a user or an Account?

 An Administrator can delete Users or other Administrators via the administration function.
-To terminate the Account, a written notice must be sent to IPOS.
+To terminate the Account, a written request must be sent to IPOS.

 What is the procedure for updating Account, Administrator or User information?

-Please refer to our user manual for details here.
+Please refer to our user manual for details, available here.

 I have forgotten my SingPass password.
 What should I do?

-Please refer to the SingPass website for details here.
+Please refer to the SingPass website for details, available here.